blakelohnwiley/Tarleton_USLI_Payload_2013/README.md

-Look at the documentation on http://tarleton.edu/usli/ for hardware information.
+Look at the documentation on http://tarleton.edu/usli/ for Arduino and sensor hardware documentation.

+TwoWaySerialComm is the ground station GUI.
+It is a NetBeans Java project.

 Main Contributors: